 According to this article, Amazon has:

 - 45,000 robots in its warehouses

-- 44% of web shoppers search Amazon first
+- 44% of web shoppers search for Amazon first

 Bezos is detailed about the details.

 And the details don’t stop at Bezos, according to this article.
-Amazon’s ideal employee is both introverted and detailed oriented.
+Amazon’s ideal employee is both introverted and detail-oriented.